zovoilis-lab/Flye/docs/USAGE.md

 ### Number of polishing iterations

-Flye first constructs a draft assembly of the genome, which is a concatenation of a collection of raw read segments.
-In the end, the draft assembly is polished into a high quality sequence.
+Polishing is performed as the final assembly stage.
 By default, Flye runs one polishing iteration.
-The number could be increased, which might correct a small number of additional errors (due to improvements on how reads may align to the corrected assembly; especially for ONT datasets).
-If the parameter is set to 0, the polishing will not be performed.
+Additional iterations might correct a small number of extra errors (due to improvements on how reads may align to the corrected assembly).
+If the parameter is set to 0, the polishing is not performed.

 ### Re-starting from a particular assembly stage